Teradata/developer-resources/docs/explore-and-analyze-data/magic command reference.md

 # Magic command reference

+***Per discussion in one of the feature discovery meetings, we can remove this topic b/c the info is in the notebook.
+But maybe store it, just in case?
+Is there any benefit to having it here as well?***

 AI Unlimited JupyterLab supports the following magic commands in addition to the existing Teradata SQL Kernel magic commands.
 See [Teradata JupyterLab Getting Started Guide](https://github.com/Teradata/jupyterextensions/blob/master/notebooks/sql/GettingStarted.ipynb).

 ## %workspaces_config